ameer-ali-jamali/Class-Work-Practice-29-Send-Image-into-Database-Using-Php/README.md

-# Send form data into database
+# Send Data with Image into database
-I created one registration form with 100% working and no issues in my coding
+In this form i learned how to send image into database and server ...